Tideland (film): Critical reception

 Entertainment Weekly critic Owen Gleiberman gave Tideland an "F", calling it "gruesomely awful".
 In the subsequent review of the DVD release, Gleiberman's fellow Entertainment Weekly critic Clark Collis gave the film a "B" and stated: "Terry Gilliam's grim fairy tale is another fantastic(al) showcase for his visual talents."

 The film received a "two thumbs way down" rating from Richard Roeper and guest critic A.O.
 Scott on the television show Ebert & Roeper.
 Scott said that toward the end, the film was "creepy, exploitive, and self-indulgent," a sentiment that was echoed in his review of the film for The New York Times.
 Like Scott, Roeper had a strong negative opinion, saying, "I hated this film," and "I came very close to walking out of the screening room.
 And I never do that."
 In the Chicago Reader, critic Jonathan Rosenbaum said the film was "hallucinatory and extremely unpleasant" and warned readers, "Enter this diseased Lewis Carroll universe at your own risk."

 The Chicago Tribune critic Michael O'Sullivan, however, praised the film, further stating that "... it's crazy, dangerous and sometimes gorgeous ...", and Harry Knowles of Ain't It Cool News wrote, "Tideland, for me, is a masterpiece", a blurb featured on the DVD release.

 Filmmaker David Cronenberg described the film as a "poetic horror film", a quote which was used in the advertising campaign for the theatrical release.

 Filmmaker Rian Johnson named Tideland and The Fountain as his favorite films of 2006.

 In the 16 July 2007 online edition of Independent Film Channel News, Michael Atkinson published a comparative film review of Harry Kümel's rarely seen Malpertuis (1971) and Tideland.
 Atkinson posits that a historical perspective has made Kümel's previously scorned film a more viable creation when far removed from the cultural context in which it was first released.
 He goes on to argue that Tideland could be the 21st century counterpart to Malpertuis, suggesting that Gilliam's film "is a snark-hunted freak just waiting for its historical moment, decades from now, when someone makes a case for it as a neglected masterpiece."

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 31% based on 77 reviews, with an average rating of 4.7/10.
+The website's critics consensus reads, "Tideland is a disturbing, and mostly unwatchable effort from Terry Gilliam."

+On Metacritic, the film has a score of 26 out of 100 based on reviews from 23 critics, indicating "generally unfavorable" reviews.